Treatment

 3) Radiation Therapy for Mesothelioma

-4) Targeted Therapy Mesothelimoa Treatment
+4) Targeted Therapy Mesothelioma Treatment

-Targeted therapy medications function differently than other medications because they can target specific cells, versus other anti-cancer drugs that tend to affect all cells, even healthy ones.
+Targeted therapy medications function differently than other medications because they can target specific cells versus other anti-cancer drugs that tend to affect all cells, even healthy ones.

 Preparing for Mesothelioma Treatment